 3. Have your guests interviewed- I “hire” a fashion consultant and celebrity consultant (friends of course) to interview the guests as they arrive.
 The fashion consultant talks about what they are wearing, etc and the celebrity consultant is my version of Ryan Seacrest.
 She asks who you are Disney Bounding as and to explain your look, as well as other pertinent questions about the Oscar nominees.

-4. Have A Mani Cam– These are super easy to make and are all the rage on red carpet pre shows.
+4. Have A Mani Cam– These are super easy to make and are all the rage on red carpet pre-shows.
 I have my fashion consultant take my guest to the mani cam and do the walk.
-I tend to do my nails in some type of Disney Design that goes with my dress to show my Disney Side.
+I tend to do my nails in some type of Disney Design that goes with my dress and cute Disney jewelry to show my Disney Side.
 It’s super cheap to make and the guests love it!

 7. Have An Open Bar– I know many of you might be questioning this and that’s fine.
 My guests are with me for around 5-6 hours including the red carpet and the “after party”.
 They have a few drinks at the beginning and then switch to non-alcoholic served to them by my bartender.
 Never let your guests leave if they are intoxicated, clearly!
 Now, that being said, this is another great way to show your Disney Side!
 I like to have a bar menu that includes constant drinks each year and then a few new additions.
 I theme the new additions around whatever Disney films are nominated that year!
-Last year we had Judy’s Hustle (Zootopia) and Moana Pineapple Soda Punch (Moana), a fun drink to honor the movies nominated for best animated feature.
+A couple of years ago we had Judy’s Hustle (Zootopia) and Moana Pineapple Soda Punch (Moana), a fun drink to honor the movies nominated for best animated feature.
 The other way to show my Disney Side at the bar is with Mickey ice cubes for the drinks.
 It’s subtle but perfect.
-This year we have a few new drinks and the star is Star Wars (I have light saber stir sticks!).
+This year we have a few new drinks and snacks themed around many of the nominated Disney films…. watch the live feed on FB!

 8. Have Heavy Appetizers– I also offer food at my event.
 When I say heavy appetizers, I mean enough so that people can make a meal out of it.
 I also show my Disney Side with the food.
 It’s the same concept as the drinks but with the appetizers.
-Last year we had cake pops in yellow, blue, red, purple and green for Inside Out.
-This year we have Day of the Dead cookies for COCO and the grey stuff for Beauty and the Beast!
+Last year we had Incredibles cookies!

 9. Give Away Swag Bags– I will admit that I spend some good money on swag bags but you don’t have to go the same route.
 I have an area that has everything set up elaborately and my hostess guides them through the process of picking their items.
 I have 10 items per guest which have included sunglasses, perfume, wine, $1000000 chocolate bars, clipboard key chains, makeup and, of course, movies.
 The movies are how I show my Disney Side, by making them Disney made films.
 I have had Disney scented candles in the bags, as well.
-This year, we have Disney Jamberry wraps!
-We also have Moana inspired bracelets flown in from Hawaii!
+We have also had Disney Jamberry wraps!
 People love getting free gifts!

 10. Choose Your Oscar Winners– We have ballots available for every guest to fill out their choice of winners for every category nominated.
 We keep track as we go and then, at the end of the night, we hand out an award to the person who got the most correct.